sinkovit/Discrete-Math-Project/Glossary.md

     In the above example, `if(something_different)` and `while(some_other_conditional)` are both nested within `if(something)` and `if(something_different_2)` is nested within `if(something)` and `if(something_different)`<p>

-+<p>Iterate<a id='Iterate'></a>: Iteration is the repetition of some block of code until a specified condition is met.
++ <p>Iterate<a id='Iterate'></a>: Iteration is the repetition of some block of code until a specified condition is met.
 This is done in programming through creating some sort of loop.

     ```python
     while(condition_evaluates_to_true):